 Our Corporate Social Policy is based on international standards including the UN Global Compact, the Social Charter of Russian Business, the ISO 26000 Standard and recommendations of the Global Reporting Initiative.

-Our production sites undergo regular audits to assess our compliance with OHSAS 18001 occupational health and safety requirements, ISO 14001 environmental management standards, ISO 9001 quality management standards, ISO 50001 energy management system, Bettercoal global responsible coal supply chain and Vision Zero safety project.
+Our production sites undergo regular audits to assess our compliance with ISO 14001 environmental management standards, ISO 9001 quality management standards, ISO 50001 energy management system, Bettercoal global responsible coal supply chain and Vision Zero safety project.

-In 2019, we also updated our anti-corruption policy, following which the company received international ISO 37001 certification and SUEK’s compliance system received ISO 19600 ‘Compliance Management System’ certification.
+We are continuous developing our anti-corruption and compliance system, which have international ISO 37001 ‘Anri-bribery Management Systems’ and ISO 19600 ‘Compliance Management System’ certification.

 The principles behind our sustainable development and strategy are reflected in corporate regulatory policy documents covering as well: the environment; industrial and occupational safety; quality of coal products; information and agreements defining social and economic relationships between employer and employees.